 While they don’t offer food in buckets, they do provide ingredients like freeze-dried brown rice or dehydrated quinoa by the bulk.
 They also offer gluten-free and vegan varieties.
 Outdoor Herbivore products have a shorter shelf life than most freeze-dried and dehydrated food at around 1 to 2 years.
 Their bags are also not suitable for handling boiled water.
 This means that you have to use actual utensils to prepare and eat their meals, which may be inconvenient to some.
 If you don’t mind a bit of prep time, you can try their tasty Lemongrass Thai Curry and Chickpea Sesame Penne.

-Freeze-dried food offer a great convenience to preppers.
+Freeze-dried food offers a great convenience to preppers.
 All you need is hot water to reconstitute them and you’re done!
-This is great help in an emergency situation or even when you’re out on an adventure in the backcountry.
+This is a great help in an emergency situation or even when you’re out on an adventure in the backcountry.
 Since they are shelf-stable and pretty easy to prepare, it’s not surprising that most of them come with a hefty price tag.
 You definitely don’t want to waste money on food that you wouldn’t enjoy either.
 This is why you must choose your freeze-dried food wisely.
 Evaluate your needs and priorities and see which one of these brands is the best fit for you and your family.

 What’s your favorite freeze-dried food brand?
 Let us know in the comments below!